gvsulib/folioreport/README.md

 ## Accessing the reports app

-Accessign the app requires the URL to the app on our server as well as a password.
+Accessing the app requires the URL to the app on our server as well as a password.
 These can be obtained from the Head of Systems.

 ## using the app